apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/migration/migration-kbcli.md

 ---
-title: Migrate data in MySQL to KubeBlocks
+title: Migrate data in MySQL by KubeBlocks
-description: How to migrate data in MySQL v8.* to KubeBlocks by kbcli migration
+description: How to migrate data in MySQL v8.* by KubeBlocks and kbcli migration
-keywords: [mysql, migration, kbcli migration, migrate data in MySQL to KubeBlocks]
+keywords: [mysql, migration, kbcli migration, migrate data in MySQL by KubeBlocks]
 sidebar_position: 2
 sidebar_label: Migration by kbcli
 ---

-# Migrate data in MySQL to KubeBlocks
+# Migrate data in MySQL by KubeBlocks

 ## Before you start